Stability of Finite Horizon Optimisation based Control without Terminal Weight: Finite Horizon MPC for Nonlinear Systems

 subject to system dynamics (\ref{eq:sys}), the control constraint (\ref{eq:constraintU}) and the state constraint (\ref{eq:constraintX}).
-The optimal control sequence and the corresponding state trajectory are denoted by $U^*(k|k)=[u^*(k|k)^T, \ldots, u^*(k+N-1|k)^T]^T$ and $x^*(k+1|k), \ldots, x^*(k+N|k)$, respectively.
-We use the subscript $*$ to indicate the optimal solution, the optimal control sequence or states under the optimal control sequence, unless otherwise stated.
+Assuming the existence of a solution, the optimal control sequence and the corresponding state trajectory are denoted by $U^*(k|k)$ and $x^*(k+1|k), \ldots, x^*(k+N|k)$, respectively.
+We use the subscript $*$ to indicate the optimal solution, the optimal control sequence or states under the optimal control sequence.

-It shall be highlighted that minimisation of the cost function (\ref{eq:generalPINTW}) or (\ref{eq:generalPINTWN}) yields the same control sequence so the resulted MPC algorithms have the same behaviours.
-However, as shown late, this makes a significant difference in stability analysis.